sergaks/y-scripts/README.md

 # y-scripts

-hybris developer's bash scripts
+Collection of hybris developer's bash scripts that:
+ - simplify work process with multiple hybris project
+ - allow using system wide commands and aliases
+ - enhance operations of initialization/update with error verifications
+ - decompile all hybris jars

 ## Installation
-- Clone this repository or download content
+- Clone or download this repository
 - Add path to the folder to your system PATH (add line to ~/bash_profile)

 ```bash